Tom Steyer may launch 2020 presidential campaign this week: reports

 Steyer told people he would announce his 2020 campaign in January only to travel to Des Moines to declare he was not running.
 He instead used the trip to hold a town hall for his Need to Impeach group, which over the course of two years has grown to be the largest progressive-leaning organization in the country with 8 million members, the Atlantic reported.

 At the time, the 62-year-old former hedge fund manager said he would not run because he was satisfied with Sen. Elizabeth Warren’s plan for the nation’s economy and supported Washington Gov. Jay Inslee’s campaign’s focus on climate change.
-A source knowledgeable of Steyer’s plan said he’s still satifised with Warren's campaign but is disappointed Inslee hasn’t broken one-percent in the polls, the Atlantic reported.
+A source knowledgeable of Steyer’s plan said he’s still satisfied with Warren's campaign but is disappointed Inslee hasn’t broken one-percent in the polls, the Atlantic reported.

 CLICK HERE TO GET THE FOX NEWS APP

 Steyer also is reportedly frustrated with House Dems for not scheduling impeachment hearings.
 A source told the Atlantic that Steyer’s campaign would challenge President Trump’s claim that the economy is thriving under his leadership.
-That person said Styer would also challenge Trump’s identity as a billionaire turned politician, given that Steyer is a “self-made” billionaire himself.
+That person said Steyer would also challenge Trump’s identity as a billionaire turned politician, given that Steyer is a “self-made” billionaire himself.

 Steyer touted with the idea of running for office in the past.
 He said he'd run for California governor in 2018 and the Senate in 2016 but failed to enter either race.